 Nosara – 3 days

-If you’re looking for a great place to connect with nature, do some yoga, and do a bit of detoxing, Nosara’s a must.
+If you’re looking for a great place to connect with nature, do some yoga and detox.
+Nosara’s a must for these kinds of activities.

 Santa Teresa – 3 days

-If you’re looking for a luxurious (and sustainable) beachfront getaway, stay atone of the eco-hotels in Santa Teresa.
-You can post up in one of the ocean-front hammocks and read all day, take a surf lesson or have a delicious meal and beverage at their beachfront restaurant.
+If you’re looking for a luxurious (and sustainable) beachfront getaway in Costa Rica, stay at one of the eco-hotels in Santa Teresa.
+You can post up in one of the ocean-front hammocks and read all day, take a surf lesson, or have a delicious meal and beverage at their beachfront restaurant.

 If you still are finding it impossible to choose just one kind of Costa Rican holiday, how about a little taste of everything you can do in Costa Rica in 2 weeks?
 This is the ultimate Costa Rica itinerary!